alakra/ticket-to-ride-core/README.md

 ## Summary

 This is an implementation of Ticket to Ride (the Amercian version) in Elixir.
 It contains a multiplayer game server and a command-line based client.
+There is no single player available at this time so every client connected must be orchestrated by a human.

 ## Features